mthuurne/retroasm/docs/instruction-set.md

 Input/Output
 ------------

 Input/output (I/O) is when a CPU reads or writes data from/to memory or peripherals.
-Some instruction sets perform all I/O through memory addresses (memory mapped I/O) while other instruction sets also have dedicated I/O ports for accessing peripherals (I/O mapped I/O).
+Some instruction sets perform all I/O through memory addresses (memory-mapped I/O) while other instruction sets also have dedicated I/O ports for accessing peripherals (port-mapped I/O).

 The syntax for defining I/O channels is as follows: